r-trigo/jekyll-blog/_drafts/connecting-sequelize-to-a-postgresql-cluster.md

 Run `service postgresql restart && repmgrd` to apply changes.

 ## Final status primary failure test

 Unlike before, when you turn off `pg1`, `pg2` not only promotes itself but also takes over the floating IP, which the app is currently using to perform write operations.
-As `pg2` was already in the `sequelize` variable `read` array, it is now capable and the sole responsible for data reads and writes.
-Wait a minute for the promotion to happen and test app again:
+As `pg2` was already in the `sequelize` variable’s `read` array, it is now capable and the sole responsible for data reads and writes.
+Wait a minute for the promotion to happen and test the app again:

 ```bash
 node index.js